matsest/az-policy-alias/README.md

 # Azure Policy Aliases

-This repo contains code for code + website that makes it easier to quickly find and search for [Azure Policy Aliases](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure#aliases).
+This repo contains code for a website that makes it easier to quickly find and search for [Azure Policy Aliases](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure#aliases).

 This repo is made by me and have no affliations with Microsoft.